Welcome to the Pelagicos Lab

 Even though it is not critical to have a research project outlined when you apply to graduate school, the better sense you have of the type of research you want to do, the easier it will be to complete the program in the normative time (approximately 2 years).
 Access to data sets and monitoring programs, cruise opportunities for piggy-backing your project, or paid field work are great assets for putting together a thesis project.
 Make sure you discuss these opportunities in your letter of intent and phone calls.
 Please note that I will not take on a student without having a secure dataset or a field work opportunity available to complete a dissertation, unless he or she can demonstrate the initiative and skills to start a research project from scratch.
 Nevertheless, bringing some of these research resources to graduate school will expedite the successful completion of the dissertation research and the MS degree.

 Funding is another very important aspect of graduate school, which should be discussed up front.
-Graduate students rely on three funding sources:
+Graduate students rely on four funding sources, listed below.
+Many students develop a portfolio of funding mechanisms to pay for tuition, living expences and research costs, by bringing together loans, scholarships and research grants:

 - Fellowships: Several federal programs and private foundations award merit-based fellowships to cover tuition and living expenses for multiple years.
 I will work with students to submit fellowship applications to external (e.g., National Science Foundation, NOAA) and internal (e.g., HPU graduate programs) funding sources before they apply to the MSMS program.
 Students should contact me early enough to ensure that fellowship applications - and the letters of recommendation and supporting documentation - are submitted on time.

-- Assistantships: Students who do not have their own funding - through fellowships or personal funds - can be supported, at least in part (e.g., 50 % during the school semesters and the summer), through "research assistant" (R.A.) positions funded by grants.
-Students employed as R.A.s will develop a specific dissertation project, dictated by the goals of the funded grant.
-Because students will compete for a limited number of assistantships, it is critical to discuss these funding and research opportunities before applying to the MSMS program.
+- Assistantships: Students who do not have their own funding - through fellowships or loans - can be supported, in part (e.g., 50 % employment during the school year and the summer), through "research assistant" (R.A.) positions.
+While these assistantships can complement other funding sources, they alone will not suffice to cover all of the tuition and living expences.
+Furthermore, students employed as R.A.s will develop a dissertation project, dictated by the goals of the funded grant.
+In the past, I have applied for grants with students in order to fund their assistanthips at HPU.
+However, it is critical to discuss these funding and research opportunities before applying to the MSMS program.

-- Grants: In addition to the tuition and living expenses, funds are often required to cover various research costs (supplies, travel, equipment).
-I will help students admitted into the MSMS program to fund their dissertation projects through proposals to federal and private funding sources.
+- Grants & Scholarships: In addition to the tuition and living expenses, funds are often required to cover various research costs (supplies, travel, equipment).
+I will help students admitted into the MSMS program to fund their dissertation projects through proposals to federal and private funding sources and scholarships.

 In summary - my ability to take on students depends on the availability of funding (including grants to the lab and fellowships to the students).
 While I will not take on students without having the necessary resources to complete their dissertation projects, I will work with qualified applicants to secure the necessary funding.
 Thus, I encourage potential applicants to contact me early enough, so we can develop research grants and fellowships.